minodisk/bigquery-runner/README.md

 |---|
 |bigqueryRunner.nextPage|

-Fetch and display the next page.
+Fetch and display the results of the next page.

 ### BigQuery Runner: Dry Run